PlaidCloud/website/content/en/docs/concepts/workloads/pods/pod-topology-spread-constraints.md

 You can use _topology spread constraints_ to control how {{< glossary_tooltip text="Pods" term_id="Pod" >}} are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains.
 This can help to achieve high availability as well as efficient resource utilization.

 {{< note >}}
-In versions of Kubernetes before v1.18, you must enable the `EvenPodsSpread` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) on the [API server](/docs/concepts/overview/components/#kube-apiserver) and the [scheduler](/docs/reference/command-line-tools-reference/kube-scheduler/) in order to use Pod
+In versions of PlaidCloud before v1.18, you must enable the `EvenPodsSpread` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) on the [API server](/docs/concepts/overview/components/#kube-apiserver) and the [scheduler](/docs/reference/command-line-tools-reference/kube-scheduler/) in order to use Pod